andrea-calligaris/ff8-sounds-catalog/sound-information.md

   - Missile Base: circuit room bips.
   - Lunar Gate: control room bips.
 - `2565 device_deep_bass`:
-  - Great Salt Lake: the hole opens in the wall of the camuflage system.
+  - Great Salt Lake: the hole opens in the wall of the camuflage system / the hole closes again if you climb down the ladder.
   - Esthar: Dr. Odine explains the plan: Map of Esthar: end of briefing.
   - Deep Sea Research Center: terminals.